 |Between 1979 and Mar.
 1st 1989 without ©, but renewed or published with © notice||No (Protected until 70 years after author’s death)|

 |After Mar.
 1st, 1989, with or without © notice||No (Protected until 70 years after author’s death)|

 |Published after 2002, but created before 1978 or author’s death is prior to 1935||Yes|

 Government publications are largely public domain from time of publication due to the standing policy of classing these documents for public use.
 However, some materials published by the government may still be protected by copyright; therefore it is necessary to check for a notice restricting usage of these materials.

-NOTE: The public domain in the United States, which had been frozen under the terms of the Copyright Term Extension Act of 1998 (aka Sonny Bono Act), begins a yearly thaw on January 1, 2019.
-On that date, works published in 1923 will enter the public domain, freely available for everyone to use.
+NOTE: The public domain in the United States, which had been frozen under the terms of the Copyright Term Extension Act of 1998 (aka Sonny Bono Act), began a yearly thaw on January 1, 2019.
+On that date, works published in 1923 entered the public domain, freely available for everyone to use.
 For more details, see Duke University’s Public Domain Day 2019.

 Keep in mind that unpublished materials have much longer copyright protection periods.
 As a result, archival documents (including unpublished photos, personal letters, etc.) published after 1894 are still subject to copyright restrictions.